Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 autoupdate functionality of the bot.
 Otherwise, download the latest release version as ZIP and extract it somewhere on your PC that is running the DCS server(s) and give it write permissions, if needed.

+> ⚠️ **Attention!**<br>
-**Attention:** Make sure that the bots installation directory can only be seen by yourself and is not exposed to anybody outside via www etc. as it contains sensitive data.
+> Make sure that the bots installation directory can only be seen by yourself and is not exposed to anybody
+> outside via www etc. as it contains sensitive data.

 ### Database
 DCSServerBot uses PostgreSQL to store all information that needs to be persistent.
 This consists of, but is not limited